- Fire Safety

-Safety and Environmental Health can assist departments in the selection of a sufficient first aid kit.
+Office of Safety can assist departments in the selection of a sufficient first aid kit.
 First aid kits must not contain oral, inhalant, or topical medications with the exception of those listed below.
 Each department that chooses to have a first aid kit is required to have these minimum supplies in their kit and listed on their contents card:

 - Hypo-allergenic first aid tape;

 - Flexible fabric bandages;

 - Gloves, individual packets of medium, large, x-large;